Nai (caste)

-History

-The traditional occupation of Nais is barbering.
-The barber also has duties in connection with marriages and other festive occasions.
-They act as the Brahmin’s assistant, and perform marriages for the lower castes, who cannot employ a Brahmin.
+Some Nais are followers of Sikhism.
+Their traditional roles were cutting hair and taking messages on life-cycle rituals celebrated by members of other caste groups.

 Origin

 Puranic view

-According to a legend prevalent among Nai they are descended from Nabhi, who in puranic literature is king of the Ikshvaku dynasty.
+According to a legend prevalent among Nais, they are descended from Nabhi, who in puranic literature is king of the Ikshvaku dynasty.

 Other views

-They are refereed as Ampitta in Puranas.
-'Ampitta' is derived from the Sanskrit word "Ambashtha", which means Physician.
 In Tamil region some members of the barber caste practiced medicine and used to be called Ambathan.

+Occupation

+The traditional occupation of Nais is barbering.
+They also perform the work of match-making for marriages.
+The educated people among the community have taken up various other occupations like business and service.

-Impact of the Ideas of Sain
+Impact of the ideas of Sain

 The process of the Nais adopting the ideas and teachings of Bhagat Sain can be conceptualized as Sainization, depicted through deifying Sain by setting up the institution of Sainacharya.
 Sain, who was the contemporaries of Kabir, the Bhakti poet who challenged the hegemonic values and hierarchy of the caste system, has become the most revered symbol of pride and identity formation of the Nais.
 In order to assert their cultural autonomy in 1992 Akhil Bharatiya Sain Bhaktipith Trust was set up on the occasion of the Ujjain mahakumbh mela headed in Pushkar.
 Achlanandji Maharaj was made the first Sainacharya.